ericbtaylor/DILS_web/README.md

 Then you can explore the observed data and the results of the inferences.

+NOTE by EBT: For some reason, the tar archive file "config.yaml" contains a second reference to the input data file at the bottom of the config.yaml file which the DILS server does not like when uploading the tar.gz esults' file.
+Just edit that config.yaml file to remove the last line with the reference to the input file and all works fine.

 # 5 - Help and support
 For problems of installation, use or interpretation, do not hesitate to post a message on the following group:
 https://groups.google.com/forum/#!forum/dils---demographic-inferences-with-linked-selection